holmosapien/Mueck/README.md

 ## Summary

-Mueck is a Slack bot that responds to prompts -- mentions or DMs -- to generate images with Stable Diffusion, and then return them to the channel or user that requested them.
+Mueck is a Slack bot that responds to prompts -- mentions or DMs -- to generate TensorArt jobs, and then return the resulting images to the channel or user that requested them.

 Note: This is a work in progress being built in the open.

 ## Architecture

-There are three main components to Mueck:
+There are two main components to Mueck:

 1. The Slack bot.
-This is responsible for registering itself with Slack via OAuth and then exposing an Events API webhook URL that will receive the mentions and DMs.
+This is responsible for registering itself with Slack via OAuth and then exposing an Events API webhook URL that will receive mentions.
 When it receives a request, it is saved to a PostgreSQL database.
 2. The Mueck Worker.
-This runs in a constant loop, reading the queue of incoming image requests from the PostgreSQL database, generating the images, and returning them to Slack.
+This runs in a constant loop, reading the queue of incoming image requests from the PostgreSQL database, generating the images and returning them to Slack.

 ## Running the Applications

 ### Dependencies

-You need to install PyTorch with CUDA support according to the [documentation at the official PyTorch site](https://pytorch.org/get-started/locally/).

-Other dependencies:

 ```
-accelerate
-diffusers
-fastapi
-protobuf
-psycopg[binary,pool]
-pydantic
-transformers
-uvicorn
+$ python3.13 -m venv venv
+$ source venv/bin/activate
+[venv] $ pip install -r requirements.txt
 ```

 ### Creating the Database